 - Exercise: Once some pain relief has been achieved, exercise will be required to maintain the fluidity of your neck as much as possible.

 Schedule An Appointment

 At Innovative Pain Solutions, your happiness and health are our priority.
-Call us today or fill out the form below to schedule your appointment to be seen by Dr. Rajan Kalia at one of our three office locations (Dr. Phillips, St. Cloud & Kissimmee).
+Call us today or fill out the form above to schedule your appointment to be seen by Dr. Rajan Kalia at one of our three office locations (Dr. Phillips, St. Cloud & Kissimmee).